Understanding Kanban for Software Development.

 So far you learned how to work on kanban to maintain a sustainable and optimized flow of stories and work items.

-The Team always makes the strategy to finish first and start later, which means teams focus on working and finishing the already started work and then plan to start afresh work. with the exception of any expedited work.
-To start a new job, you look into the backlog and find there is a number of work items available on the backlog or to-do list. so you need to make a strategy every day during stand-up, which item to start, and also which item you need to focus on completing faster, keeping the WIP limit in time.
-To simplify the strategy, we categorize our work items into 4 different areas or classes of service, as below.
+The Team always makes the strategy to finish first and start later, which means teams focus on working and finishing the already started work and then plan to start afresh work. with exception of any expedited work.
+To start a new work, you look into the backlog and found there is a number of work items available on the backlog or to-do list. so you need to make a strategy every day during stand-up, which item to start, and also which item you need to focus on completing faster, keeping the WIP limit in time.
+To simplify the strategy we categorize our work items into 4 different areas or classes of service, as below.

 Time-Bound Stories have a fixed completion date.
 Sometimes Penalty clause is associated with this kind of story.
 In case the business needs something on or before some specific date and is available on backlog way in advance. the team can make the strategy, to bring the work item in Progress accordingly.